 A Possible Solution

 While these ideas rolled around in his mind, he began for formulate a concept of utilizing an existing partnership around a significant national event to create a fundraising effort.
 He would ask them to host a large meet-and-greet event as part of an overall campaign.
 It would be an amazing experience for the students and an opportunity for donors and prospects to really understand the incredible impact of the organization.

 The beauty of this idea is that Doug is not reinventing the wheel or starting a campaign from scratch.
 He’s maximizing an existing event to create a fundraising opportunity and a richer experience for partners.

 We could have chatted for hours more, but alas, our “Charity Chat” time was short!
 He left with the excitement of a new fundraising strategy and I can’t wait to hear about his success.

 SwingPals is an incredible organization and Doug’s passion spills over in every word as he talks about his work.
 I invite you to learn more about how he is literally changing lives every day, year after year, in Durham!

 UPDATE: After our chat, Doug started creating campaigns with a defined timeline.
 A generous donor offered a gift of $25K if he reached his goal of $50K by the end of the fiscal year.
 He not only met the goal, he exceeded it!
 Congrats, Doug and SwingPals team!

 Additional Nonprofit Resources

-Additionally, my new book “The Insider’s Guide to Online Fundraising: Finding Success When Surrounded by Skeptics” covers the gamut of fundraising topics including launching digital and integrated campaigns, breaking down silos, launching successful ambassador programs, campaign calendars, project plans, advocating for resources and much, much more!
+Additionally, my book “The Insider’s Guide to Online Fundraising: Finding Success When Surrounded by Skeptics” covers the gamut of fundraising topics including launching digital and integrated campaigns, breaking down silos, launching successful ambassador programs, campaign calendars, project plans, advocating for resources and much, much more!